Ever wondered why MHM clients get very regular payments both from Insurance Companies, Private Hospitals and self-funding patients too?

 It is a RITUAL.

-So how does this ritual help MHM clients?
+So how does this daily discipline help MHM clients?

 It means payment has been requested on behalf of MHM clients.
 This in turns means insurance companies are able to process the invoice for payment.
 Does this sound far too simple?